symfony/symfony-docs/components/console/usage.rst

         // ...
         $application->run();

-Built in Commands
+Built-in Commands
 ~~~~~~~~~~~~~~~~~

-There is a built in command ``list`` which outputs all the standard options
+There is a built-in command ``list`` which outputs all the standard options
 and the registered commands:

 .. code-block:: bash